Watch The Moment A Dying Chimpanzee Recognizes An Old Friend

 Mama died a week after van Hooff's encounter with her.

 Mama was a vibrant figure, even though I never met her.
-She was quite special to many of us in the fields of primate behavior, anthropology, and zoology — in fact, thanks to the research and writing of van Hooff's first PhD student, the now-eminent primatologist Frans de Waal (I have written at 13.7 about de Waal before.)
+She was quite special to many of us in the fields of primate behavior, anthropology and zoology — in fact, thanks to the research and writing of van Hooff's first Ph.D. student, the now-eminent primatologist Frans de Waal (I have written at 13.7 about de Waal before.)

 Thirty-five years ago, de Waal published his groundbreaking book Chimpanzee Politics about the social strivings and power alliances among the Arhem chimpanzees.
 He described Mama as the oldest female in the colony even then.